a-karma/Bogor_Workshop/DAY_3/Session2.md

 evecoutname:   babirusa_panel_PCA.evec
 evaloutname:   babirusa_panel_PCA.eval
 ```
-> save with an informative name (e.g par.smartpca_babirusa) and exit the editor
+> save with an informative name (e.g `par.smartpca_babirusa`) and exit the editor

 There are many other options we could add to the par file, which will depend on your data and the analysis you are conducting
-> Take a look at the documentation here: https://github.com/chrchang/eigensoft/blob/master/POPGEN/README
+> `Hint` take a look at the documentation here: https://github.com/chrchang/eigensoft/blob/master/POPGEN/README

 Now we run `smartpca` and save the output to a log file
 ```sh
 smartpca -p [name_of_your_par_file] > [name_of_your_logfile].log
 ```
-This should give us two new output files:
+This should give us two new output files, look at the contents of these files:
-- babirusa_panel_PCA.evec - this contains the XXXX
+- babirusa_panel_PCA.evec - this is the position of where each individual falls along the eigenvectors (columns 2:11)
 - babirusa_panel_PCA.eval - this contains the eigenvalues for each of the principal components (the importance of each axis)

-In the next session we will copy these files to our local computer and visualise in RStudio.
-But now we will move on to the admixture analysis.
+In the next session you will copy these files to your local computer and visualise in RStudio.
+But now lets move on to the admixture analysis.

 ### Tutorial three - admixture analysis
 Admixture XXX